LancersBucket/sodium/README.md

 Sodium also supports a .txt file in place of a .stc file

 ## TODO
+- [ ] Add more functionality for segment creation
 - [ ] Improve UI layout
-- [ ] Add more functionality for segment creation
+- [ ] Make a command line version for fast segmenting
-- [ ] Check if segment times are larger than the file length

 ## Contributing
 Your contributions are always welcome!
 If you encounter any bugs or have a feature idea, put it on the [issues](https://github.com/LancersBucket/sodium/issues) page!